Brendandd/integration/README.md

 mvn clean install
 ```

+The integration engine can be deployed using docker-compose or Kubernetes.

-Then, navigate to the **integration/config/samples/scripts** folder and run the kubectl commands in each file (or just run the .bat file).
-Please update if required.
+**Docker Compose**: Navigate to the **integration/config/samples/scripts** folder and run each of the docker compose bat files.
+These need to be run first before any of the routes.

-### Then, build Docker images and deploy each service.
-Each service has a k8s folder
-with a deployment.yml and/or a service.yml file.

 ```
-apache-activemq-artemis
-apache-ignite
-mysql
-samba (creates two containers: one for the inbound adapter and one for the outbound adapter)
+run-postgres-docker-compose
+run-apache-activemq-artemis-docker-compose
+run-apache-ignite-docker-compose
+run-samba-docker-compose
 ```

-### Finally, build Docker images and deploy each test route.
-Each service has a k8s folder
-with a deployment.yml and/or a service.yml file.
+**Kubernetes**: Navigate to the **integration/config/samples/scripts** folder and run the following 2 bat files.

 ```
-mllp-input-route
-mllp-output-route
-hl7-file-input-route
-hl7-file-output-route
+create-secrets
+create-config-maps
 ```

+Then, build Docker images and deploy each service.
+Each service and route has a k8s folder with a deployment.yml and/or a service.yml file.

 Please see the individual `README.md` files under `integration/integration-examples` for details on the routes.